-A Pacific carrier command simulation about imperfect reports, deck pressure, and adaptive enemy counterplay.
-Find the enemy first, judge stale contact data, and commit your strike before the window closes.
+A Pacific carrier command simulation about imperfect reports, flight-deck pressure, and fairness-bounded enemy adaptation.
+Read uncertain contacts, manage CAP and recovery, and commit before the opportunity closes.

 Sign in to add this item to your wishlist, follow it, or mark it as ignored